Learning Support at Sidcot School

 Transitions between Educational settings

-The Learning Support department works across the Junior and Senior schools, ensuring as smooth a transition as possible between the two stages.
+The Learning Support department works across the Junior and Senior schools, ensuring as smooth a transition as is possible between the two stages.
 Meetings are held in the Summer Term to discuss transition and whether the support needs of individual students can continue to be met in the Senior School.
 Where students join the Senior School from another educational setting, information is sought through discussion with parents and pupils, and (with parental permission) from the child’s previous school, in order to build up as clear a picture as possible of individual needs.

 Where a student transfers to another school, Sixth Form setting, or college, the SENCO will liaise with the new setting, provided permission to do so has been granted by the student/parents.